Tel: 310.825.3534/ Fax: 310.267.4339 / E-mail

-Postcolonial and Indigenous approaches to the Environmental Humanities; Island Studies, Anthropocene and Climate Change, Militarization and Nuclearization, Critical Ocean Studies, Gender Studies; Caribbean and Pacific Island Literatures and Art
+Postcolonial and Indigenous approaches to the Environmental Humanities; Island Studies, Anthropocene and Climate Change, Militarization and Nuclearization, Critical Ocean Studies, Feminist & Critical Theory; Caribbean and Pacific Island Literatures and Art

 Global Ecologies and the Environmental Humanities: Postcolonial Approaches, Co-edited with Jill Didur and Anthony Carrigan.
 Routledge, 2015.
-[Link]
+[Full text]

 “Ordinary Futures: Interspecies Worldings in the Anthropocene.” in Global Ecologies & the Environmental Humanities: Postcolonial Approaches.
 Eds.
 DeLoughrey, Didur, Carrigan.
 Routledge, 2015.
-[Link]
+[PDF]

-Co-editor and introduction.
 “Gender and Sexual Politics in the Pacific Islands: A Call for Critical Militarisation Studies.”
-Special issue of Intersections: Gender and Sexuality in Asia and the Pacific with Victor Bascara & Keith L. Camacho.
+Special issue of Intersections: Gender and Sexuality in Asia and the Pacific.
+Co-editor and introduction with Victor Bascara & Keith L. Camacho.
 37. March 2015.
-[Link]
+[Full Text]

 “Satellite Planetarity and the Ends of the Earth.”
 Public Culture.
 Volume 26, no. 2: special issue on Visualizing the Environment, Spring 2014.
-[Link]
+[PDF]

 “Postcolonialism.”
 7,000 word entry for The Oxford Companion to Ecocriticism.
 Ed.
 Greg Garrard.
 2014.
 [PDF]

 “The Myth of Isolates: Ecosystem Ecologies in the Nuclear Pacific.”
 Special island studies issue of Cultural Geographies edited by Godfrey Baldacchino and Erik Clark.
 (2013).
-[Link]
+[PDF]

 Postcolonial Ecologies: Literatures of the Environment.
 Co-edited with George Handley.
 Oxford University Press, 2011.